-Power’s out around Green Lake, nearly 5,000 customers affected
+Seattle Light restores power to Green Lake; fire to blame for failure affecting nearly 5,000 customers

 Crews are enroute; City Light isn't sure of the cause.

-Seattle City Light crews are responding to the Green Lake area to investigate a string of outages affecting nearly 5,000 residential and business customers.
+- Investigators use DNA, genealogy database to ID suspect in 1987 double homicide

-City Light said it did not immediately know the cause of the outages.
 Calls first started coming in around 9:30 a.m.
 In all, City Light crews were responding to a total of eight separate incidents totalling about 4,800 customers without power Sunday morning.

 The company’s Twitter site was inundated with queries from phones and battery-powered laptops.